First of all, I am so excited about being part of your day and so grateful that you’ve picked me to capture your day. I can’t wait to be part of it.

 Northern Ireland will go into a 4 week circuit breaker lockdown from October 19th in which wedding ceremonies and civil partnerships will have to be limited to 25 people with no receptions.

 Will You Still Photograph Our Wedding?

 If your date is outside of lockdown or you have already moved it to another date, the short answer is yes.

-I’ll be washing my hands more often and may use hand sanitiser when I can’t get to a sink as frequently, and I hope you understand that this is to protect you, your guests and my future couples and their guests too.
+I’ll be wearing a face covering, washing my hands more often and may use hand sanitiser when I can’t get to a sink as frequently, and I hope you understand that this is to protect you, your guests and my future couples and their guests too.

 What If You Catch COVID-19?

 According to the government, they estimate that around 80% of us here in the UK will get Covid-19.
-Not something to relish, but they are also saying that most of us will have mild symptoms or even no symptoms at all.
+Not something to relish, but they are also saying that most young people will have mild symptoms or even no symptoms at all.

 Obviously, if I do catch Coronavirus right at the time of your wedding, I won’t come and risk putting anyone in danger.